Thursday, May 9, 2013

 degrees of success, one area often over looked is the discharge process

 itself and the paperwork that accompanies the patient home.
-If you or
+If you or a

 family member has had a hospital stay, you have seen various flavors of